mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Strongly Support

 **28. What are your biggest concerns about "MRT"?
 (Check all that apply)**
-- [ ] 🛡️ Safety: Creates unpredictable crossing tracks within gaggles near turnpoints.
+- [ ] 🛡️ Creates unpredictable crossing tracks within gaggles near turnpoints.
-- [ ] 🛡️ Ineffective on Safety: Doesn't solve the physical problem of dangerous ballast.
+- [ ] 🛡️ Doesn't solve the physical problem of dangerous ballast.
-- [ ] ⚖️ Randomness: Scoring becomes "random" depending on group composition and who you fly with.
+- [ ] ⚖️ Scoring becomes "random" depending on group composition and who you fly with.
-- [ ] ⚖️ Task Setter Dependency: Fairness relies heavily on perfect task design.
+- [ ] ⚖️ Fairness relies heavily on perfect task design.
-- [ ] ⚖️ Unfair Turnpoint Placement: Fairness can be compromised if a turnpoint is placed in a known thermal, nullifying the advantage for lighter pilots.
+- [ ] ⚖️ Fairness can be compromised if a turnpoint is placed in a known thermal, nullifying the advantage for lighter pilots.
-- [ ] 🏆 Changes Scoring: Works best without leading points, a fundamental change.
+- [ ] 🏆 Works best without leading points, a fundamental change.
-- [ ] 🏆 Devalues Titles: It could diminish the prestige of a World or Continental Champion title.
+- [ ] 🏆 It could diminish the prestige of a World or Continental Champion title.
-- [ ] 🛠️ Task Design Limitations: Relies on specific task design (e.g., cannot be used on straight-to-goal tasks, or in the first/last 10km of a race) and requires specially trained task setters.
+- [ ] 🛠️ Relies on specific task design (e.g., cannot be used on straight-to-goal tasks, or in the first/last 10km of a race) and requires specially trained task setters.
-- [ ] 🛠️ Complexity: Route-generation formula is opaque and hard for pilots to understand.
+- [ ] 🛠️ Route-generation formula is opaque and hard for pilots to understand.
-- [ ] 👥 Tactical Complexity: Hard to assess your position and make tactical decisions.
+- [ ] 👥 Hard to assess your position and make tactical decisions.
-- [ ] 👥 Disrupts Gaggle Flying: Undermines the key skill of effective gaggle flying by disrupting natural group dynamics.
+- [ ] 👥 Undermines the key skill of effective gaggle flying by disrupting natural group dynamics.
-- [ ] 👥 Spectator Unfriendly: Difficult for viewers to follow when the lead changes constantly.
+- [ ] 👥 Difficult for viewers to follow when the lead changes constantly.
 - [ ] Other: __________

 **29. What do you see as the biggest benefits of "MRT"?
 (Check all that apply)**
-- [ ] 🛡️ Improves Safety: Directly compensates for wing size performance, discouraging the use of large amounts of ballast.
+- [ ] 🛡️ Directly compensates for wing size performance, discouraging the use of large amounts of ballast.
-- [ ] ⚖️ Levels the playing field: Makes performance more equal across different pilot weights.
+- [ ] ⚖️ Makes performance more equal across different pilot weights.
-- [ ] ⚖️ Provides tactical equality: Gives lighter pilots a realistic chance to be in the lead gaggle and win tasks.
+- [ ] ⚖️ Gives lighter pilots a realistic chance to be in the lead gaggle and win tasks.
-- [ ] 🏆 Keeps "Overall" ranking: Allows everyone to race together and preserves a single "Overall" winner.
+- [ ] 🏆 Allows everyone to race together and preserves a single "Overall" winner.
-- [ ] 🏆 Modernizes Scoring: Removes the need for controversial leading points, which are seen to favor heavier pilots.
+- [ ] 🏆 Removes the need for controversial leading points, which are seen to favor heavier pilots.
-- [ ] 🛠️ No physical modification: Doesn't require adding "equalizers" or new gear.
+- [ ] 🛠️ Doesn't require adding "equalizers" or new gear.
-- [ ] 🛠️ Leverages existing technology: Supported by current scoring software, making it easier to implement.
+- [ ] 🛠️ Supported by current scoring software, making it easier to implement.
-- [ ] 🚀 Promotes Holistic Design: May encourage manufacturers to improve other aspects like handling and safety across all wing sizes.
+- [ ] 🚀 May encourage manufacturers to improve other aspects like handling and safety across all wing sizes.
-- [ ] 👥 Enhances pilot engagement: Makes racing more motivating and enjoyable for a wider range of pilots.
+- [ ] 👥 Makes racing more motivating and enjoyable for a wider range of pilots.
-- [ ] 👥 Promotes XC skills: Shifts focus from pure gaggle racing to individual pilot skills against the elements.
+- [ ] 👥 Shifts focus from pure gaggle racing to individual pilot skills against the elements.
-- [ ] 👥 Good for other classes: Can be adapted to help lower-performance classes (e.g., Sport Class) to fly more of the task and be more competitive.
+- [ ] 👥 Can be adapted to help lower-performance classes (e.g., Sport Class) to fly more of the task and be more competitive.
 - [ ] Other: __________

 ---